ent/ent/doc/md/tutorial-todo-gql-field-collection.md

 ---

-Please continue to the next section where we explain how to configure our GraphQL mutations to be transactional.
+Well done!
+By using `entgql.Bind()` in the Ent schema definition, we were able to greatly improve the efficiency of queries to our application.
+In the next section, we will learn how to make our GraphQL mutations transactional.